 Co-managed by the Belize Audubon Society, the 128,000 acres of Cockscomb Basin Wildlife Sanctuary offers pristine beauty and Robinson Crusoe-like adventure in Southern Belize.
-After all, Outlier Trail is no exception, and remains open for the remainder of Belize’s dry season.
+After all, Outlier Trail is no exception and remains open for the remainder of Belize’s dry season.

-Constructed in 1995 by Raleigh International, the Outlier Trail sets out from the visitor centre at Cockscomb Basin Wildlife Sanctuary along the same path as the Victoria Peak trail for the first four kilometres, before taking a right turn into the dense forest.
+Constructed in 1995 by Raleigh International, the Outlier Trail sets out from the visitor center at Cockscomb Basin Wildlife Sanctuary along the same path as the Victoria Peak trail for the first four kilometers, before taking a right turn into the dense forest.
 The path soon begins to rise steeply and is a strenuous climb to the northern rim of the Cockscomb Basin, but is well worth the effort once you reach the peak and see the panoramic views of the entire Basin.
 Wake with the sun and head out on an early hike to any one of the three waterfalls, where oversized ferns and vines line the 118 combined kilometers of jungle trails.
-However, keep your eyes peeled for the pig-like peccaries, hundreds of bird species, and all five species of Belize’s wildcats found inside.
+However, keep your eyes peeled for the pig-like peccaries, hundreds of bird species and all five species of Belize’s wildcats found inside.
 Not to mention, you’re in the world’s first jaguar preserve.
 You might get lucky!